Uberi/University-Notes/ECON101/ECON101.md

 Where $Q$ is the output quantity.

-The average variable cost curve is U-shaped, and as a result, so is the average total cost curve.
+The average variable cost curve is U-shaped and plotted with respect to output quantity, and as a result, so is the average total cost curve.
 This is because the average product is initially increasing, but later decreases - so the average cost is initially decreasing, but later increases.

 Average variable cost and average total cost are decreasing when the MC curve is below them, and increasing when the MC curve is above.
 When they intersect, the average variable cost and average total cost are at their minimum.